 INTRODUCTION

-The failure of fallow farming necessitated intensive agriculture with the attendant inputs as fertilisers and pesticides to cope with reduced soil nutrients, and outbreak of noxious weeds, other pests and diseases (Ema et al., 2022).
-The immoderate use of synthetic nitrogen fertilisers poses serious threats to the ecosystem, and health of humans and livestock; these include water pollution, soil pollution and health disorders Chandini (2019).
-Plants use about 40-50% of nitrogen fertilisers applied, the remaining 50-60% pollutes surface water as run-off and ground water as leachate (Chandini, 2019), and given off to the atmosphere as N2O through volatilisation (Egberongbe et al., 2017).
+The failure of fallow farming necessitated intensive agriculture with the attendant inputs such as fertilizers and pesticides to cope with reduced soil nutrients, and the outbreak of noxious weeds, other pests, and diseases (Ema et al., 2022).
+The immoderate use of synthetic nitrogen fertilizers poses serious threats to the ecosystem and the health of humans and livestock; these include water pollution, soil pollution, and health disorders Chandini (2019).
+Plants use about 40-50% of nitrogen fertilizers applied, the remaining 50-60% pollutes surface water as a run-off and ground water as leachate (Chandini, 2019), and is given off to the atmosphere as N2O through volatilization (Egberongbe et al., 2017).
 Excessive nitrogen application damages the structure of the soil microbial community, causes a constant loss of soil nitrate nitrogen, and interferes with plants' ability to absorb nutrients (Cusack et al., 2016).
-According to Chandini (2019), the use of nitrogen fertilisers causes nitrate to build up in ground water and has been connected to health disorders such as blue baby syndrome and gastric cancer.
-Furthermore, the production of some of these fertilisers has been linked to global warming.
-Menegat et al. (2022) reported that greenhouse gases such CO2, CH4 and N2O are emitted during the manufacturing process of synthetic fertilisers which requires high energy.
+According to Chandini (2019), the use of nitrogen fertilizers causes nitrate to build up in ground water and has been connected to health disorders such as blue baby syndrome and gastric cancer.
+Furthermore, the production of some of these fertilizers has been linked to global warming.
+Menegat et al. (2022) reported that greenhouse gases such as CO2, CH4, and N2O are emitted during the manufacturing process of synthetic fertilizers which requires high energy.

-Nodulating leguminous weeds used as green manure could serve as an alternative to the use of synthetic nitrogen fertilisers.
+Nodulating leguminous weeds used as green manure could serve as an alternative to the use of synthetic nitrogen fertilizers.
 Mucuna pruriens is a twining legume that is distributed in tropical and sub-tropical regions of the world (Nooreen et al., 2023), and has a rapid growth rate and readily nodulates (Adeniji et al., 2022, ).
-The legume plays significant roles in agriculture.
+The legume plays a significant role in agriculture.
 The efficacy of Mucuna pruriens in the management of some noxious weeds has been documented (Khan et al., 2018).
-According to Kanatas et al. (2020), M. pruriens's rapid growth rate and canopy closure are two traits that contribute to its capacity to suppress weeds, particularly in favourable environments.
+According to Kanatas et al. (2020), M. pruriens's rapid growth rate and canopy closure are two traits that contribute to its capacity to suppress weeds, particularly in favorable environments.
 Also, in an allelopathic investigation, aqueous extracts of velvet bean portions significantly decreased the biomass of speargrass (Ochekwu and Udensi, 2015).
 Similarly, Travlos et al. (2018) observed that the growth and yield of stiff ryegrass were suppressed by velvet bean residues (Choudhury et al., 2023).
 Additionally, the plant has nodules on its roots that aid in fixing nitrogen in the soil, which improves crop performance.
-According to Adeniji et al. (2023), application of velvet bean as sown fallow and green manure significantly enhanced the performance Amaranthus cruentus.
+According to Adeniji et al. (2023), the application of velvet bean as sown fallow and green manure significantly enhanced the performance Amaranthus cruentus.

-Although, various researchers have documented the numerous importance of Mucuna pruriens in agriculture in spite of that it is still underutilised in Nigeria.
+Although various researchers have documented the numerous importance of Mucuna pruriens in agriculture despite that it is still underutilized in Nigeria.
 Thus, this study's objectives were to ascertain the appropriate stand density of Mucuna pruriens on the field needed to attain optimal cover for weed control and to evaluate the influence of Mucuna pruriens green manure on the performance of okra.

 MATERIALS AND METHODS